Acktarius/interl_opt/README.md

 ## this script is delivered “as is” and I deny any and all liability for any damages arising out of using this script

-the purpose of this script if to optimise the interleave setting, using Xmr-Stak in Ubuntu 22.04 LTS, while mining with multi-threads amd gpu.
+the purpose of this script if to optimise the interleave setting, using Xmr-Stak in Ubuntu 22.04 LTS, while mining with multi-threads AMD gpu.

 ### The idea is to find a tempo which will minimize delay in a given hash bunch.